kasskata/Unity3D-BetweenUI/README.md

 Reset to beginning: reset transition with start values.
 Reset to end: reset transition with end values.

-Set FROM/TO with one click on context menu.
+Set FROM/TO with one click from context menu.

 ##### Editor live transition.
 Buttons in bottom of every component allows you to debug you transition in editor mode.